Unchained Labs Automation Open House!

 High-Throughput research is a cornerstone for accelerating innovation at Dow and is integral for catalyst discovery and product development.
 Using the Big Kahuna Reactor, both olefin and epoxide polymerization chemistries have been validated.
 This flexibility highlights the ease in which external peripherals that are necessary to run these diverse reactions can be incorporated.
 The Big Kahuna also enables collection of high quality, reproducible data both from a process and polymer product standpoint increasing project efficiency and productivity.
 The reactor provides many advantages over its predecessor, the parallel pressure reactor (PPR).
 These advantages include the ability to run at a range of reaction volumes, including larger ones that may be necessary for certain downstream application testing and smaller ones when raw materials are precious.
 This talk will showcase how the Big Kahuna Reactor can be used for catalyst screening and material property studies at Dow through selected examples.

-More details and presentations to come!
+More details to come!

 Follow Us